Tax Penalty Calculator

 • The IRS late filing penalty is set to 0.5% of the tax owed and up to 25% for each month the tax remains unpaid.

-• After 10 days, the IRS will issue a final notice of intent to seize property, and the 0.5% rate for the late filing penalty increases to 1% per month.
+• After 10 days, the IRS will issue a final notice of intent to seize property and the 0.5% rate for the late filing penalty increases to 1% per month.

-• You can avoid the IRS penalty if you provide valid reasons for failing to pay on time.
-To figure out whether or not you owe a penalty for underpayment of estimated tax, use an IRS late payment penalty calculator
+• You can avoid the penalty if you provide valid reasons for failing to pay on time.
+To figure out whether or not you owe a failure to pay penalty, use the IRS late payment penalty calculator.

 Bounced check penalty

 One way to make your estimated tax payments is by writing a check.
 If your bank account doesn't have enough funds to cover the amount, your check will bounce and not go through.
-The IRS charges a 2% penalty of the total check amount unless the check is under $1,250.
+The IRS charges a 2% penalty on the total check amount unless the check is under $1,250.
 Then, you’ll be charged $25.
 Keeping enough money in your account is key to making sure your check doesn’t bounce.
-If you do end up with a penalty from a bounced check, you can calculate how much you’ll owe using an IRS interest and penalty calculator.
+If you do end up with a penalty from a bounced check, you can calculate how much you’ll owe using a free IRS interest and penalty calculator.

 Exceptions to the Penalty